Richelle Singson-Michael

 Richelle Raia Louise Antonio Singson-Michael (born November 10, 1981) is a Filipino politician and businesswoman who served as a representative for the Ako Ilocano Ako Partylist in the House of Representatives.

 Early life

 Richelle Raia Louise Singson was born on November 10, 1981, in San Juan, Metro Manila, to Agnes and Chavit Singson.
-She is eight among Chavit's children.
+She is eighth among Chavit's children.
 Singson-Michael attended the International School Manila and graduated from the University of the Philippines Diliman where she obtained her architecture degree.

 Political career

 The Ako Ilocano Ako partylist won a seat at the House of Representatives via the 2022 election.
 This was filled by Singson-Michael.
 She was Ako Ilocano Ako's first nominee, with her cousin Allen and brother Christian being the second and third nominees respectively.

 Other

 She is an architect and heads the R.S.
 Michael Architecture firm and the CEO of the Platinum Skies Aviation charter airline.

 Singson-Michael was also the chairperson of the Miss Universe Host Committee that organized the Miss Universe 2016 pageant in the Philippines.